 If a city council member is unable to discharge the powers and duties of office, such inability being of temporary duration, the member, or the member's agent, shall transmit to the presiding officer of council a signed, written declaration setting forth the reasons for such inability and the city clerk shall be notified of the same.
-Such declaration shall be in effect until such time as the declaration is rescinded in like manner or the office is vacated.
-For the purposes of this section, each council member shall file with the city clerk a notarized statement setting forth the name of one or more persons designated as the member's agent(s).
+Such declaration shall be in effect until such time as the declaration is rescinded in like manner, or six months have passed, or the office is vacated.
+For the purpose of this section, each council member shall file with the city clerk a notarized statement, on a form prescribed by the city clerk, setting forth the name of one or more persons designated as the member's agent(s).
 The filing shall be made by the second meeting of council each January and may be amended at any time.